reimandlab/ActivePathways/README.md

 * The data table must be a numerical matrix.
 For a single gene list, a one-column matrix can be used.
 The matrix cannot contain any missing values, and one conservative option is to re-assign all missing values as 1s, indicating our confidence that the missing P-values are always insignificant.
 Alternatively, one may consider removing genes with NA values.

 * Gene sets in the form of a GMT file can be acquired from multiple [sources](https://baderlab.org/GeneSets) such as Gene Ontology, Reactome and others.
 For better accuracy and statistical power these pathway databases should be combined.
-Acquiring an [up-to-date GMT file](http://download.baderlab.org/EM_Genesets/current_release/) is essential to avoid using unreliable outdated annotations.
+Acquiring an [up-to-date GMT file](http://download.baderlab.org/EM_Genesets/current_release/) is essential to avoid using unreliable outdated annotations [(see this paper)](https://www.nature.com/articles/nmeth.3963).
 ```R

 library(ActivePathways)